February 9, 2016

 Gateways

-Represented by diamond symbols, gateways track the flow of information.
+Gateways track the flow of information throughout the process.
 They are similar to a railroad switch that moves trains from one track to another depending on the destination.
-You define the criteria that directs information in certain directions.
+You define the criteria that directs the information.

 Business Process Model Notation Gateways